ImajinDevon/cnsl/README.md

 # cnsl

-`cnsl` is a crate for writing to the standard output, standard error, and reading from standard input.\
+`cnsl` is a crate that provides methods and macros for interacting with the command line.
-This crate is lightly coded, and also requires no external dependencies.

 ![Rust Build Status](https://github.com/ImajinDevon/cnsl/actions/workflows/rust.yml/badge.svg)